Generic name: levofloxacin (injection) [ LEE-voe-FLOX-a-sin ]

 What is levofloxacin?

-Fluoroquinolone antibiotics can cause serious or disabling side effects.
+Fluoroquinolone antibiotics can cause serious or disabling side effects that may not be reversible.
 Levofloxacin should be used only for infections that cannot be treated with a safer antibiotic.

 Levofloxacin may also be used for purposes not listed in this medication guide.

 Levofloxacin can cause serious side effects, including tendon problems, nerve damage, serious mood or behavior changes, or low blood sugar.

 Stop using this medicine and call your doctor at once if you have symptoms such as: headache, hunger, irritability, numbness, tingling, burning pain, confusion, agitation, paranoia, problems with memory or concentration, thoughts of suicide, or sudden pain or movement problems in any of your joints.

 In rare cases, levofloxacin may cause damage to your aorta, which could lead to dangerous bleeding or death.
 Get emergency medical help if you have severe and constant pain in your chest, stomach, or back.

 You should not use this medicine if you are allergic to levofloxacin or other fluoroquinolones (ciprofloxacin, gemifloxacin, moxifloxacin, ofloxacin, norfloxacin, and others).

 Levofloxacin may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
 This can happen during treatment or up to several months after you stop using levofloxacin.
 Tendon problems may be more likely in certain people (children and older adults, or people who use steroid medicine or have had an organ transplant).

 Tell your doctor if you have ever had:

 tendon problems, bone problems, arthritis or other joint problems (especially in children);